-On this page, you will find the employment outcome reports submitted to the ABA and NALP for the previous three years.
+On this page, you will find details on the employment outcomes for our graduates in the last two years as well as reports submitted to the ABA and NALP in previous years.
 These reports contain details about the employment outcomes of our graduates ten months post-graduation.

 Why Ten Months?